Your anti-TPO antibody levels mean that your thyroid may be functioning sub-optimally.

-Increasing Vitamin D may be one (of many) way to increase thyroid function and reduce both the autoimmunity and inflammation in autoimmune thyroiditis.
+Increasing Vitamin D may be one of many ways to increase thyroid function and reduce both the autoimmunity and inflammation in autoimmune thyroiditis.

 #2.
 Increased intestinal permeability

-As I mentioned previously the gut has a strong influence over your immune system.
+As I mentioned previously the gut has a strong influence on your immune system.

-Poor diet, high stress, and nutrient deficiencies can weaken this protective membrane in the GI tract and lead to a condition known as increased intestinal permeability.
+Poor diet, high stress, and nutrient deficiencies can weaken this protective membrane in the GI tract and lead to a condition known as increased intestinal permeability (17).

 You can see an example of what I am talking about in the image below:

-This image depicts what should be happening to a healthy intestinal membrane which blocks the absorption of everything but nutrients.
+This image depicts what should be happening to a healthy intestinal membrane that blocks the absorption of everything but nutrients.

 When this membrane is damaged you can see particles passing through the membrane and triggering disease states.

-This whole process and condition is what is known as "leaky gut".
+This whole process and condition are what is known as “leaky gut”.

-Once the abnormal particles are absorbed they can trigger autoimmune conditions through a process called molecular mimicry.
+Once the abnormal particles are absorbed they can trigger autoimmune conditions through a process called molecular mimicry (18).

 What happens is that some of these food particles look very similar to parts of your body.